MicrosoftDocs/VBA-Docs/api/Outlook.Explorer.Selection.md

  ElseIf myOlSel.Item(x).Class = OlObjectClass.olAppointment Then

- ' For appointment item, use the Organizser property.
+ ' For appointment item, use the Organizer property.

  Set oAppt = myOlSel.Item(x)